apache/spark/docs/sql-programming-guide.md

 You may need to grant write privilege to the user who starts the spark application.

 {% highlight python %}
-from pyspark.sql import SparkSession spark = SparkSession.builder.enableHiveSupport().getOrCreate()
+# spark is an existing SparkSession

 spark.sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)") spark.sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src")